zdravkov/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/WidgetFactory.md

 ### ListView(`System.Collections.Generic.IEnumerable<T1>`)
-Creates a new !:Kendo.Mvc.UI.ListView{T} bound to the specified data source.
+Creates a new 1 bound to the specified data source.

 #### Parameters